 Elizabeth Etters Asmus resides in Harrisburg, where she keeps a busy schedule as soloist, chamber and orchestral musician.
-She is also an adjunct professor of harp at Messiah College and Dickinson College, as well as maintaining a private teaching studio.
+She is also an adjunct professor of harp at Gettysburg, Elizabethtown, Dickinson and Messiah Colleges.

 Elizabeth received her formal musical training as a student of Susann McDonald at the Juilliard School, where she was awarded the Bachelor and Master of Music degrees.
 She has also studied with Marcel Grandjany and Nancy Allen.
 After graduation, Elizabeth lived and worked in New York City, and was very busy performing as a solo, chamber and orchestral harpist, as well as playing for three years in the off-Broadway musical “The Fantasticks.”

 Elizabeth was principal harpist with the New York Chamber Ensemble and the Virginia Opera Association, in addition to touring and recording throughout Europe and the United States for several years with the New York Harp Ensemble, a professional harp quartet.
-She has played in some of the world's greatest concert halls, including Carnegie Hall, Merkin Hall, the National Cathedral, and the Academy of Music.
+She has played in some of the world's greatest concert halls, including Carnegie Hall, Alice Tully Hall, Merkin Hall and the Academy of Music.

 Elizabeth Etters Asmus